kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 ### Feedback as Growth

 Much of my growth and career development has come from offering and receiving feedback from others.
-I can't overstate how much it's helped me grow as an engineer and continues to do so.
-I still learn from colleague comments on CR and I'm grateful that they care enough to help me build better software and systems for our customers.
+I cannot overstate how much it's helped me.
+I still learn from my colleague's comments and I'm grateful we're working together to build better systems and software for our customers.

 I want to receive hear from newer engineers if there's something we could improve or is unclear!
 In [Mindfulness